-My client a global consulting firm based in central London are currently recruiting for a HR Administrator to join the team.
+I am working with a global consulting firm based in central London are currently recruiting for a permanent HR Administrator to join their team.

 These services include (but are not limited to) document drafting, filing, minute taking, responding